lago-morph/chiller-doc/demos/aws.md

 ```
 aws configure
 ```
-And type in key info from playground launch page.
+When prompted, paste in the Access Key Id and Secret Access Key from the playground launch page.
+Make sure to use `us-east-1` as the region (or change the region used by Terraform in the `variables.tf` file).

 ## Create AWS EKS cluster